nus-cs1010/2324-s1/docs/14-array.md

 ## Array is Passed By Reference

 An array variable is treated differently than a variable of other types in C in several ways.
-One of these differential treatment has caught many new programmers by surprise -- it violates the pureness of functions.
+One of these differential treatments has caught many new programmers by surprise -- it violates the pureness of functions.
 Whatever happens in the function _no longer just stays in the function_.
 Let's consider the following example:

 ```C
 void foo(long a[2]) {